This post may contain affiliate links. Read my full disclosure policy.

 Harvest Vegetable Soup with Roasted Tomato Broth and Chickpeas is brimming with color and nutrients.
 Adaptable, Vegan and Gluten-Free!

-Harvest Vegetable Soup with Roasted Tomatoes and Chickpeas
+Harvest Vegetable Soup Recipe

 • Author: Tonia | Feasting at Home